monerodocs/md/docs/interacting/monero-wallet-cli-reference.md

 `version` - show version of the monero-wallet-cli binary

+### Network status

+`status` - show if synced up to the blockchain height

+`fee` - show current fee-per-byte and full node's mempool (the backlog of transactions depending on the priority)

+`wallet_info` - show wallet file path, standard address, type and network

 ### Balance

 `account` - total balance; list accounts with respective balances

 `balance detail` - within the current account, list addresses with respective balances

+`refresh` - force refresh the balance and transactions by pulling latest blocks from the full node; this is often useful because auto-refresh only kicks in once in 90 seconds

 ### Manage accounts